Last Updated: April 2026

 1618 Asian Fusion

-Another spot if you want Asian food in a fancy space is 1618 Asian Fusion on Riverside.
-They have cocktails (a stellar, smokey old fashioned cocktail), lobster, whole Peking duck, fried whole fish, and live music.
+If you want Asian food in a fancy space, 1618 Asian Fusion on Riverside.
+Cocktails (the smoky old fashioned is stellar), lobster, whole Peking duck, fried whole fish, and live music.

 Price Range: $$$